Ahket-net/docs/MD/Marketing and Sales.md

 - Educational-Institutions First Strategy
    - First, target educational institutions:
-      - Offer Ahket services to large educational institutions at no cost initially, relying on revenue from VFEEs.
+      - Offer Ahket services to large educational institutions at no cost initially, relying on revenue from CVFEEs.
-      - Issued VACs can include academic degrees, transcripts, awards, recommendation letters, etc.
+      - Issued VACLs can include academic degrees, transcripts, awards, recommendation letters, etc.
       - Tactic 1:
          - Engage with Resource Development Programs (RDPs) within educational institutions.
             - RDPs will advocate for Ahket within the institutions.
-            - Motivated by the revenue generated from VFEEs to support their programs.
+            - Motivated by the revenue generated from CVFEEs to support their programs.
             - RDPs will become AHKETOs.
             - Collaborate with RDPs to:
                - Encourage graduating students to adopt Ahket and embed degree attestation in their resumes.